sroka-m/CampingApp2025/README.md

 Password cannot be the same as username (JOI validation) Password checked against common passwords (see ToDos section, where I elaborate on how it could be improved)
 Username: 6-20 alphanumeric characters, cannot be set to a username that already exists in the database (JOI .external used).
+The corresponding validation added to the front end for smoother user expericence.

 - Added show/hide password feature.
+- Added password generator.

 ---